The book

 What Φ is, and is not

 Φ is defined as a physical state coordinate describing the internal condition of a system.
 It is not a wave, not time, not probability. ΔΦ, the phase differential between states, acts as a measure of strain.
 As it accumulates, coherence becomes harder to sustain until a discrete phase-snap transition becomes unavoidable.
+Once phase differential is identified as the primitive quantity, the next question is how it gives rise to observable physical outcomes.

 7. 07